jerkos/fateful/docs/containers/optional.md

 ```

 ## Forwarding value
-One funny things is that you can forward a computation, like this
+One funny thing is that you can forward a computation, like this

 ```py linenums="1"
 from seito import opt